Events

 Since 2015, the topic of Paris Alignment has become a central part of the financial sector’s discussions on climate change – whether by public or private institutions.
 Currently, the Climate Action in Financial Institutions Initiative acts as a major international forum for financial institutions practitioners to exchange on the development and implementation of emerging practices on Paris Alignment and connect the dots between both public and private financial institutions, but also with think tank experts and other stakeholders.

-Objectives: This event aims to present to the international climate & finance community:
+Objectives: This event aimed to present to the international climate & finance community:

 • Why financial institutions are aligning with the Paris Agreement objectives